All Episodes

 No.

-I mean every single one is pointed straight north right now.
+Every single one is pointed straight north right now.

-Whether it's did you see the the small business index?
+Did you see the small business index?

 Yeah, yeah.

-I was the senior economic advisor for Trump during the case.
+Sean, I was the senior economic advisor for Trump during the case.

 It's working better than I thought it would.

-I mean, you know, we had lofty goals.
+I mean, we had lofty goals.

-I mean it's amazing.
+I mean, it's amazing.

-You know, he takes the the the handcuffs off our military, we're degrading ISIS at a rate that he's even shocking the military.
+We're degrading ISIS at a rate that he's even shocking the military.

-Uh how many presidents promise that Jerusalem will be the capital in Israel?
+How many presidents promise that Jerusalem will be the capital in Israel?

 He's the only one that gets it done.

-He's the only one of those how many 12, 14 Republicans who ran for president, maybe with the exception of one or two others who would have had the courage to get us out of that insane climate change deal.
+He's the only one of those, how many, 12, 14 Republicans who ran for president, maybe with the exception of one or two others, who would have had the courage to get us out of that insane climate change deal.

 And that's been a very positive thing for the economy.

-Coal is coming back because by the way, the second largest GDP growth in the country today is West Virginia because the coal.
+By the way, the second largest GDP growth in the country today is West Virginia because of coal.

 Exactly.